-If your dog suffers from severe allergies or allergic reactions to things around them, then you know how hard it is to watch them go through that pain.
+If your dog or emotional support animal suffers from severe allergies or allergic reactions to things around them, then you know how hard it is to watch them go through that pain.
 However, there is a solution: Benadryl for dogs.

 “What, you say?!
 This ‘human drug’ can be used on dogs?!
 I’m not sure about that…”

 Benadryl is an over-the-counter drug, most commonly known as an antihistamine, and helps alleviate the symptoms that your dog may have in regards to allergies, allergic reactions, insect bites, itching, and more.

 First Things First, Is Benadryl for Dogs Safe?